Toys0125/OSC-Params-Sync/README.md

 # OSC-Params-Sync

-Provided as is and with no warrenty of any kind.
+I've provided it as is and with no warranty of any kind.

+## Credit

+Original Script by JayJay provided by Fuujin with the original page [here](https://fuuujin.gumroad.com/l/OSCParameterSync)

 ## Help Section